avisekksarma/OOP-labwork/README.md

 # OOP-labwork
-Collection of the labwork in OOP with c++ of 2nd year, part-I
+Collection of the labwork of OOP with c++ of 2nd year, part-I